agoda-com/standards-c-sharp/docs/unit-testing/be-wary-of-refactoring-tests.md

  ### Compliant solution

- Here, the code is more verbose, and there's a bit of copy-pasting, but if one of these tests fails we'll be able to debug it very easily.
+ Here, the code is more verbose, and there's a bit of copy-pasting, but it's extremely clear, making debugging and fixing easy.

  ```c#
  [TestFixture]